vinhhoala/ENACT-Business-Models/BusinessModels/GeneSIS.md

 <li>Technology and knowledge transfer: Acquire new projects with industry and government to transfer the knowledge and technology gained during former projects.
 Way: standardization</li>

 <li> Technology and knowledge transfer: Acquire new projects with industry and government to transfer the knowledge and technology gained during former projects.
-Way: open source community</li></ul>
+Way: reaching or building open source community</li></ul>

  </p>
     </td>